mondeja/md-ulb-pwrap/README.md

 Algorithm].
 Includes a Rust library with Python bindings.

 Wrap a Markdown paragraph using a maximum desired width.
-Only works for paragraphs without other [container blocks].
-Respects the prohibition against wrapping text inside inline code blocks and other tweaks for Markdown inlines syntax.
+Only works for paragraphs that don't contain other [container blocks].
+Respects the prohibition against wrapping text inside inline code blocks and links.

 ## Rust library